 - Hawaii isn’t necessary a pet-friendly destination.

-How hard is to to take pets to Hawaii?
+How hard is it to take pets to Hawaii?

 If you plan on taking a dog to Hawaii, or cats to Hawaii, you’ll need to start the process several months in advance.
 You can’t simply purchase a plane ticket and leave.